 Moore Motors internet sales manager Denny King said that he was told Murray was approached by FCA last summer about the commercial, but the company’s advertising department didn’t get confirmation that Murray was willing to star in it until recently.

 “So they had to scramble,” he said.
 “They used two Jeeps in the ad, this one and another they brought down from Wisconsin.
-The scenes with the groundhog in it where Bill is driving around town, and the bike scene – where Bill puts a little helmet on (the groundhog) and the Jeep is in background – that’s our Jeep.”
+The scenes with the groundhog in it where Bill is driving around town, and the bike scene – where Bill puts a little helmet on (the groundhog) and the Jeep is in the background – that’s our Jeep.”

 In mid-January, a truck arrived at the dealership to haul the Jeep to Illinois, where the commercial was filmed just days before the Super Bowl.